 Virtuwell visit

-You can start an online Virtuwell visit any time, day or night to get an ear infection diagnosis and treatment plan for yourself or a child over age 5.
-In general, the doctor will prescribe a treatment plan that’s a combination of over-the-counter (OTC) pain relievers.
+You can start an online Virtuwell visit wherever you are.
+You’ll receive a diagnosis and treatment plan for yourself or a child over age 5.
+In general, we’ll prescribe a treatment plan that’s a combination of over-the-counter (OTC) pain relievers.
 In some cases, they’ll prescribe antibiotics for adults.
 They’ll also prescribe kids antibiotics for swimmer’s ear.

 In-person or video visit with your primary care doctor